dirk/hivm/manual/instructions.md

 ##### Literals

 Literals are directly stored in the instruction.
-For example `litinteger` takes 10-bytes: byte 1 is the instruction itself, byte 2 is the destination register, and bytes 3-10 are used for the 64-bit integer.
+For example `litinteger` takes 10 bytes: byte 1 is the instruction itself, byte 2 is the destination register, and bytes 3-10 are used for the 64-bit integer.

-`litinteger A I`
+`litinteger A #I`
 :  Set A to literal integer I.

 #### Miscellaneous